frasertheking/DeepPrecip/README.md

 ## Installation

 If you wish to train and run your own version of DeepPrecip, you can follow the steps below.
 Note that Python >= 3.7 and Anaconda is required.
+Additionally, Tensorflow and Keras are needed for model training.

 ```bash
   git clone https://github.com/frasertheking/DeepPrecip.git